treytomes/micro-hack/README.md

 Traditional roguelike written for the Mini Micro.

 Use the arrow keys to walk around.
+Ram an enemy to begin an attack.
+The enemy will have a chance to counter attack.
+If you wait a turn (by not moving) you will recover some HP.

 Actions are defined in "actions.ms".
 Ultimately each action will have an Action Point cost associated with it that will be affected by the entity's speed.
 Behaviors are a collection of semi-intelligent chunks that can be run together as a list.
 Behaviors affect entity state and can generate actions.